TESSEorg/ttg/README.md

 ### Programming Model

-The basic model of computation is built around a Template Task Graph (TTGs).
+The basic model of computation is built around a Template Task Graph (TTG).
 A TTG consists of one or more connected Template Task (TT) objects.
 Each message that travels between TTs consist of a (potentially void) task ID and (optional) datum.
 A TT creates a task for a given task ID when its every input terminal receives a message with that task ID.
 The task body can send data to zero or more of the output terminals defined for the corresponding TT.

 Thus, task creation is a byproduct of messages traveling through one or more TTGs.
 What makes the model powerful is the ability to encode large DAGs of tasks compactly.

 Before proceeding further, let's refine the few concepts used to define the programming model above:
 - `TaskId` (aka `Key`): A unique identifier for each task.
-It must be hashable.
+It must be _perfectly_ hashable.
 - `Terminal`: A port for receiving (input)  and sending (output) messages.
 Each message consists of a (potentially void) `TaskId` and an (optional) datum.
 Terminals are strongly-typed.
 An {in,out}put terminal can be connected to one or more {out,in}put terminal (as long as the `TaskId` and datum types match).
 Input terminals are programmable (e.g., incoming messages can be optionally reduced).
 - `TemplateTask` (aka `TT`): This is a _template_ for creating tasks.
 Task template creates a task associated with a given `TaskId` when every input terminal received messages for the given `TaskId`.
 - `Edge`: A connection between an input terminal and an output terminal.
 N.B.
 Concept `Edge` denotes a 1-to-1 connection and exists to be able to think of TTGs as graphs ("data flows between TTs' terminals via Edges"); do not confuse with the TTG C++ class `Edge` which behaves like a hyperedge by composing 1-to-many and many-to-1 connections between terminals.